Partos Innovation Festival 2021

 Anne Moraa | LAM Sisterhood | Speaker | Shifts in communication | Online Storytelling Performance

 Meet Laura Ekumbo, Aleya Kassam and Anne Moraa.
 Three African feminist storytellers that form the LAM Sisterhood.
 A content studio that fills the world with stories for African women to feel seen, heard and beloved.
 Their international award-winning and nominated works on life writing span multiple media including film, stage, audio storytelling and interactive theatre.
 As Innovators in Residence at the Aga Khan University Media Innovation Centre, they are currently developing the Brazen Universe where they share the life stories of extraordinary African women who’ve shaped the world.
 Anne Moraa will speak at the session about Shifts in communication and give together with Laura and Aleya an online performance during the plenary programme.

 Walied Khalid | RNW Media | Speaker | Online community engagement

 Walied Khalid is Digital Engagement Expert at RNW Media and has a background in marketing, data, and media.
-He has a keen interest in Human Behavioural Science and a record of over 15 years of cross sectors experience, including working on projects in Asia, Middle East & North Africa (MENA), Africa, and South America.
-Walied will speak during the live session on Online community engagement.
+He has a keen interest in Human and Behavioural Science and a record of over 15 years of cross sectors experience, including working on projects in Asia, Middle East & North Africa (MENA), Africa, and South America.
+Walied will speak during the live session on Online Community Engagement.
 How can we build digital communities that offer reliable information, foster voice diversity, encourage participation, and are inviting to marginalized groups, while reducing the negative impact of online adversities?

 Adrien Trocmé | RNW Media | Speaker | Online community engagement